pheek/inputattachX201/README.md

 `#chown root:root /usr/local/bin/inputattachX201`
 `#chmod 4755 /usr/local/bin/inputattachX201`

+Now, everybody should have the right to start inputattachX201

 At least, create a file called `/etc/xdg/autostart/inputattachX201.desktop` and fill with the following lines:

 ```